History of North Carolina: Early Republic

 The United States Constitution drafted in 1787 was controversial in North Carolina.
-Delegate meetings at Hillsborough in July 1788 initially voted to reject it for anti-federalist reasons.
+Delegate meetings at Hillsborough in July 1788 initially voted to reject it for Anti-Federalist reasons.
 They were persuaded to change their minds partly by the strenuous efforts of James Iredell and William R. Davie and partly by the prospect of a Bill of Rights.
 Meanwhile, residents in the wealthy northeastern part of the state, who generally supported the proposed Constitution, threatened to secede if the rest of the state did not fall into line.
 A second ratifying convention was held in Fayetteville in November 1789, and on November 21, North Carolina became the 12th state to ratify the U.S. Constitution.

 North Carolina adopted a new state constitution in 1835.
 One of the major changes was the introduction of direct election of the governor, for a term of two years; prior to 1835, the legislature elected the governor for a term of one year.
 North Carolina's historic capitol building was completed in 1840.

 Transportation

 In mid-century, the state's rural and commercial areas were connected by the construction of a 129–mile (208 km) wooden plank road, known as a "farmer's railroad", from Fayetteville in the east to Bethania (northwest of Winston-Salem).

 On October 25, 1836 construction began on the Wilmington and Raleigh Railroad to connect the port city of Wilmington with the state capital of Raleigh.
 In 1849, the North Carolina Railroad was created by an act of the legislature to extend that railroad west to Greensboro, High Point, and Charlotte.
-During the Civil War, the Wilmington-to-Raleigh stretch of the railroad would be vital to the Confederate war effort; supplies shipped into Wilmington would be moved by rail through Raleigh to the Confederate capital of Richmond, Virginia.
+During the Civil War, the Wilmington-to-Raleigh stretch of the railroad was vital to the Confederate war effort; supplies shipped into Wilmington would be moved by rail through Raleigh to the Confederate capital of Richmond, Virginia.

 Rural life

 During the antebellum period, North Carolina was an overwhelmingly rural state.
-In 1860, only one North Carolina town, the port city of Wilmington, had a population of more than 10,000.
+In 1860, only one town, the port city of Wilmington, had a population of more than 10,000.
 Raleigh, the state capital, had barely more than 5,000 residents.

 The majority of white families comprised the Plain Folk of the Old South, or "yeoman farmers."
 They owned their own small farms, with some owning a few slaves.
-Most of their efforts were to build up the farm and feed their families, with a little surplus sold on the market in order to pay taxes and buy necessities.
+Most of their efforts were to build up the farm and feed their families, with a little surplus sold on the market to pay taxes and buy necessities.